zacx-z/commandify/Documentation/list.md

 list ^Enemy* --components   # List all enemies and their components

 # Format output
-list Assets/* --format path  # List assets with full paths list ^UI/* --format name    # List UI objects by name only
+list Assets/** --format path  # List all assets with full paths list ^UI/* --format name    # List UI objects by name only

 # Filter results